AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-left-panel.md

     ![](images/search-icon.png){align="left"}

 1. Select a file from the search result list.
-The file is opened in the content editing area with the searched term highlighted in the content.
+The file is opened in the Source view with the searched term highlighted in the content.

 1. Select **Replace occurrence** to replace the currently highlighted search term in the topic or select the top and bottom arrows to move to the next or previous occurrence of the text.